Generating and Evaluating Explanations of Attended and Error-Inducing Input Regions for VQA Models: Introduction

 \section{Introduction}

-Similar to human-human collaboration, users should have good mental models of machines' capabilities for effective human-machine collaboration \cite{woolley2010evidence}.
-This can help users calibrate their expectations on models' robustness to establish a proper level of trust of machine decisions \cite{velez2017towards}.
-To improve users' mental models of machines, there has been a recent focus on generating ``explanations'' that shed light on machines' inner workings \cite{gunning2019darpa}.
-In the context of VQA, visualizing an attention map over an image is a popular form of explanation that highlights relevant regions used by the system for answering the question \cite{anderson2018bottom, huk2018multimodal, yang2016stacked, lu2016hierarchical}.
+\revb{Good mental models of co-workers are one of the important factors for successful collaboration amongst humans \cite{engel2014reading, biran2017explanation, miller2019explanation}.
+Similarly, for human-machine collaboration, having a good mental model can help users calibrate their expectations on machines' robustness to establish trust of machine decisions \cite{bansal2019beyond}.} To improve users' mental models of machines, there has been a recent focus on generating ``explanations'' that shed light on machines' inner workings \cite{gunning2019darpa}.
+In the context of \reva{Visual Question Answering} (VQA), visualizing an attention map over an image is a popular form of explanation that highlights relevant regions used by the system for answering the question \cite{anderson2018bottom, huk2018multimodal, yang2016stacked, lu2016hierarchical}.

 For example, as shown in Figure \ref{fig:teaserfig}, to explain the answer ``pickup'' produced by a VQA system to the question ``What kind of truck is this?'', an attention map is generated to highlight the vehicle region.